When to break up is a daunting question, isn’t it?

 One strike in a single major cue means you must go.

 On the other hand, no major negative strike and good positive signs mean you have solid fundamentals and you can work on it.

 So let’s start.

-The basics: a pattern of violence, substance addiction and complete disregard for one’s health are immediate ground for breaking up.
+A pattern of violence, substance addiction and complete disregard for your health and safety are immediate ground for breaking up.

 No further ink needed.

-If there are no obvious red flags, then here are the signs for you to weigh:
+If there are no such obvious red flags, then here are the signs for you to weigh: